basraven/la1r/documentation/src/content/_index.md

 ## Why this site?
 I noticed that combining all of these applications into a single integration environment can be challenging to keep all documentation and notes into a single place.
 To force myself to properly document my steps and also to give back to the open-source community, I decided to publish all of it on this domain.
 Hopefully it can also help others with similar aspirations.
-Feel free to share this site with other enthausiasts.
+Feel free to share this site with other enthusiasts.

 ### "Please **do** try this at home"
 Since this overview is focussed on sharing, I would like to invite anyone to try everything at home, it will not have insane hardware requirements or require niche hardware setups.